 If the patient has not retained private counsel, the Public Defender is appointed to represent patients in the Mental Health Court in accordance with the authorization of the Board of Supervisors.
 When the Public Defender has a conflict in representing a patient, then the Alternate Public Defender will be appointed.
 If the Alternate Public Defender cannot represent the patient, then the Office of Assigned Counsel will designate counsel to represent the patient.
-If the Office of Assigned Counsel is unable to appoint counsel, then the Mental Health judge will appoint counsel.
+If the Office of Assigned Counsel, then the Mental Health judge will appoint counsel.
 (Adopted 7/1/2006; Rev. 1/1/2017)